-Adult Education Designated Subjects Teaching Credential
+Adult Education Teaching Credential Program

 Frequently Asked Questions

 Anyone who would like to teach in adult education in public adult schools in California.
 Here are the general and academic subjects you may be authorized to teach.
-Please note: the program will not enable you to receive a Career and Technical Education (CTE) credential to teach high school age students.

 Please see the Commission on Teacher Credentialing (CTC) website for the requirements to apply for the preliminary credential.